How to Prevent Water Damage in Your Home

 Remember, anything that is using water is capable of causing a water leak.
 Think ice machines, dishwashers, refrigerator water supply lines, fish tank pumps, or water filtration systems.
 If the appliance uses water, it’s capable of having a water leak.

-Spot Signs of a Water Leak
+How to Spot Signs of Water Damage

 Water Leak Signs | CPI Security Blog